Where Your Donations Go

-The Y-noT Project has become a major supporter of the Illinois DNR, with the goal to increase law enforcement presence and effectiveness on the Fox River Waterways and Chain O’Lakes, encouraging safe and sober boating.
-In fact, over the last five years, we have issued grants totaling $191,062 to the DNR, and these grants have been used for:
+The Y-noT Project has become a major supporter of the Illinois Department of Natural Resources, as well as the Lake County and McHenry County Sheriff’s Office Marine Units, with the goal to increase law enforcement presence and effectiveness on the Fox River Waterways and Chain O’Lakes, encouraging safe and sober boating.
+In fact, over the last six years, we have issued grants totaling $236,200 to local law enforcement, and these grants have been used for:

-- A patrol boat to increase patrols on the Chain during summer weekends
+- A patrol boat for DNR to increase patrols on the Chain during summer weekends

 - Other law enforcement tools such as state-of-the-art breathalyzers, video cameras, radar units, powerful flashlights for night patrols, and life jackets for patrol officers

-- A storage shed to store its patrol boats to protect the boats from the weather, assuring a much longer life
+- A storage shed for DNR to store its patrol boats to protect the boats from the weather, assuring a much longer life

-- Added electricity to the storage building for lighting, electronics and battery charging
+- Added electricity to the DNR storage building for lighting, electronics and battery charging

 We are beginning to see evidence that these investments are paying off.
-DNR increased the number of citations issued in 2016 by 18%, and the number of warnings by 14%, demonstrating the effect of their increased presence on the water.
-And the DNR’s increased focus on OUI enforcement resulted in a reduction in accidents, injuries and fatalities on Illinois waterways in 2016.
-For more details, see the DNR’s annual report at https://www.dnr.illinois.gov/safety/Documents/BoatingAccidentReport2016.pdf.
+DNR increased the number of OUI citations issued in 2017 over the number issued in 2012 by 97%, demonstrating the effect of their increased presence on the water.
+And the DNR’s increased focus on OUI enforcement resulted in a reduction in accidents, injuries and fatalities on Illinois waterways in 2017.
+For more details, see the DNR’s most recent annual report at DNR Boating Accident Report 2017.

-The Y-noT Project has provided grants to AAIM to support its Victim Services programs.
+The Y-noT Project has provided grants to the Alliance Against Impaired Motorists to support its Victim Services programs.
 These programs are essential in helping the families of victims of impaired drivers and boaters navigate the legal system during criminal proceedings against the impaired drivers.
 In addition, AAIM provides grief support groups which bring together people who have suffered similar tragedies.
 The Borcia family will be forever grateful to AAIM for the support it provided to them during their ordeal following Tony’s death.